valentina-hayajneh/Dipole-antenna-2.4-GHZ/README.md

 <img width="1141" height="542" alt="image" src="https://github.com/user-attachments/assets/f14d85f5-a2a4-4c28-b944-b462b6f98720" />
 *Figure 9: Performance comparison between the simulated dipole and a commercial antenna across key parameters.*

+## Summary
+This project successfully designed and simulated a half-wave dipole antenna at 2.4 GHz using HFSS.
+The antenna length was optimized to 85% of the half-wavelength, achieving good impedance matching with low return loss and VSWR below 1.5.
+The realized gain is about 2.15 dBi, with typical radiation patterns and strong vertical linear polarization.
+The results closely match those of a commercial antenna, confirming the design's effectiveness.